 Before we continue, unless it is obvious that they have some other meaning, please understand that the words "we", "our" and "us" refer to www.thedrivehive.com and its owner(s) The Drive Hive.

 Cookies – what are they?

 Cookies are small text files which are stored on your computer’s hard drive.

-They can be used by websites to track the user, remember preferences, allow the user to login to secure areas of websites, store items in virtual shopping baskets and a whole host of other tasks.
+They can be used by websites to track the user, remember preferences, allow the user to log into secure areas of websites, store items in virtual shopping baskets and a whole host of other tasks.

 We may use anonymous analytics cookies to track the number of users we have, the pages they visit, the duration of the visit and a whole host of other useful information about how our users browse and engage with our website.

-We are not able to identify you as an individual using analytical cookies.
+Please note that we aren't able to identify you as an individual using analytical cookies.